York's oldest nature reserve is under threat again!

 - We now have stronger scientific evidence thanks to Alex Jones (a chartered geologist and part of JBA Consulting’s hydrogeology team), expert witnesses Professor Sir John Lawton and Professor Alastair Fitter, and first-rate planning advice.

-What’s more, we have secured excellent legal representation from Emma-Louise Fenelon and Darragh Coffey of 1 Crown Office Row Chambers, who are providing their expertise pro bono.
-We are truly humbled and so grateful for their support.
+What’s more, we have secured excellent legal representation from Emma-Louise Fenelon and Darragh Coffey of 1 Crown Office Row Chambers, who are providing their time and expertise pro bono.
+We are truly grateful for their support.
+And thanks to you, we are able to cover all the other associated legal costs of the campaign.

 What happens now?